-1. The scope of works eligible for the grant covers the following repair works related to building safety in a residential flat and/or in building common areas:-
+1. The scope of works eligible for the grant covers the following repair works related to building safety in a residential flat (please click In-flat Works Reminder of Building Maintenance Grant Scheme For Needy Owners (Chinese version only) for details) and/or in building common areas:-

 1.1.
 Improvement works on structural aspects of buildings, e.g. repairs of loose, cracked, spalled or defective concrete;